Special educational needs and disability tribunal (appeals)

 Parents can also appeal if the LA:

-- refuses to change the school named in the child’s statement, if that statement is at least a year old (but only an LA maintained school can be requested);
+- refuses to change the school named in the child’s EHC plan, if that EHC plan is at least a year old (but only an LA maintained school can be requested);

 - refuses to reassess if the LA has not made a new assessment for at least 6 months;

-- decides not to change the statement after reassessing.
+- decides not to change the EHC plan after reassessing.

 Parents/guardians can appeal within two months of the LA giving the final written decision.